 R Reverse gear Only engage reverse gear when the vehicle is stationary and the engine is at idling speed.
 N Neutral position Power transmission from the engine to the drive axle is disconnected.
 When you release the service brake and the parking brake, the vehicle can be moved freely.
-When transmission is set to neutral position, the instrument cluster.
+When transmission is set to neutral position, the indicator lamp lights up in the instrument cluster.